phillebaba/eks-fargate-workshop/3_pod_resources/README.md

 We now see that the CPU maxes out just below 500 millicores.
 Why is Fargate allocating us more resources than we requested?

 **The following steps are first done by Fargate to figure out what compute configuration to use:**
-* The maximum request out of any Init containers is used to determine the Init request vCPU and memory requirements.
+* The maximum request out of any init containers is used to determine the init request vCPU and memory requirements.
 * Requests for all long-running containers are added up to determine the long-running request vCPU and memory requirements.
 * The larger of the above two values is chosen for the vCPU and memory request to use for your pod.
 * Fargate adds 256 MB to each pod's memory reservation for the required Kubernetes components (kubelet, kube-proxy, and containerd).